LaunchCodeEducation/lchs/src/chapters/more-flask/reusing-content.rst

    We're putting the same blocks of code into most of our HTML files.

-We can save ourselves a lot of time, and keep our work DRY, by keeping reusable HTML code in a single file.
+We can save ourselves some time, and keep our work DRY, if we keep reusable HTML code in a single file.

 A ``base`` Template